(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 Unlike the SEP-IRA option, the Solo 401(k) for self-employed individuals acts much like an employer-sponsored 401(k) in that it allows for contributions from both the employee and the employer.

-Of course, the employee and the employer are the same people in a business that’s run by a self-employed individual.
+Of course, the employee and the employer are the same people in a business that a self-employed individual runs.

 The point is the Solo 401(k) option allows for a higher level of contributions because of this employee/employer contribution provision.
 This means you can shelter employee earnings and business income from taxes.